uwhackweek/hackweeks-as-a-service/docs/services/education-consultant.md

 The Education Consultant has experience with designing curriculum and creating positive learning spaces for data science education.

-## Goals

-* Helping all participants feel able to intellectually engage in the educational and project spaces at hackweeks.
-* Helping tutorial leads build content that is effective for participants across a wide range of backgrounds and experience levels.

 ::::{grid}
 :gutter: 2